Mold Exposure Symptoms: How to Tell If Mold's the Cause (2026)

 The patterns parents notice first:

 The wheezy night cough.
-Worst in the bedroom, eases when the kid sleeps over at a grandparent's house.
-The home-side pattern: kid's bedroom on a basement, first-floor exterior wall, or a room with a supply-air register the homeowner has never opened to inspect.
+Worst in the bedroom, and it eases the weekend the kid sleeps at grandma's.
+Check where that bedroom sits: over a basement, against a first-floor exterior wall, or under a supply register nobody's ever pulled the cover off to look inside.

 Recurring ear infections.
-The pediatrician keeps treating them with antibiotics that work for two weeks and then come back.
-The home-side pattern: a daycare with chronic HVAC condensation, or a humid home where the kid spends most awake hours.
+Antibiotics clear them, they come back two weeks later, repeat.
+The room behind it is often a daycare with chronic HVAC condensation, or a humid house where the kid spends most of their waking hours.

 The cold that never finishes.
-Three colds back-to-back across one fall, no fever.
-The home-side pattern: chronic low-level spore exposure where the kid sleeps.
+Three colds back to back across one fall, no fever between them.
+That pattern follows low-level spore exposure wherever the kid sleeps.

 These are patterns, not diagnoses.
 A pediatrician can rule in or out infection, allergy, and asthma; what the pediatrician can't do is read your home.
 The combination is the answer.